Pwd9000-ML/blog-devto/posts/2022/DevOps-Defender-For-DevOps-GH/DevOps-Defender-For-DevOps-GH.md

 MSDO integrates with [Microsoft Defender for DevOps](https://learn.microsoft.com/en-us/azure/defender-for-cloud/defender-for-devops-introduction?WT.mc_id=DT-MVP-5004771) which enables a central console as part of [Microsoft Defender for Cloud](https://learn.microsoft.com/en-us/azure/defender-for-cloud/defender-for-cloud-introduction?WT.mc_id=DT-MVP-5004771) to provide security teams **DevOps insights** across multi-pipeline environments, such as **GitHub** and **Azure DevOps**.

-These insights can then be correlated with other contextual cloud security intelligence to prioritize remediation in code and apply consistent security guardrails throughout the application lifecycle.
+These insights can then be correlated with other contextual cloud security intelligence to prioritise remediation in code and apply consistent security guardrails throughout the application lifecycle.
 The benefits of **Defender for DevOps**, available through **Defender for Cloud** are:

 - Unified visibility into DevOps security posture.
-- Visibility of rich security insights to help strengthen cloud resource configurations throughout the development lifecycle
+- Visibility of rich security insights to help strengthen cloud resource configurations throughout the development lifecycle.
 - Prioritise remediation of critical issues in code.

 ### MSDO tools